 Despite this, building an effective missile defense isn't particularly difficult.
 It just needs to be taken seriously, because the AI opponents can throw a lot of missiles.
 For beam defenses, this basically means that you need to optimize for the maximum number of hits (of any damage, because missiles are killed by 1 damage) at point-blank range against fast-moving targets.
 The math on all of this is made easier by the fact that pretty much everything scales linearly.
 In particular, if a target is moving faster than the attack's tracking speed,2 the chance to hit is equal to the chance for that range times (tracking speed/target speed).
 At any given tech level, it's easy to build effective missiles that are faster than 4x racial tracking tech,3 so it's best to just treat the turreted weapons as 4X more likely to hit for analytical purposes.
 There's a box on the right side of the ship-design window that lets you set the speed and range the FC to-hit values will display for.

 OK, so enough theory.
 What are our actual options?
 In the early game, it comes down to 10cm railguns and gauss cannons.
 Gauss cannons do only 1 damage per shot, but can fire more than once per 5-second increment and can be mounted in turrets.
 The problem is that they take up 6 HS4 and the early tech only lets them fire relatively slowly (2 shots/5 seconds).
 10cm railguns, on the other hand, take up 3 HS and can fire 4 shots/5 seconds, but can't be mounted in turrets.
 So which is best?
-That depends on your tech level.
+That depended on your tech level.
 Railguns also require power, but this is balanced out by the fact that a turret requires 30-40% extra space to allow it to track at higher speeds, and the fire control for the turret will be larger and more expensive.
 On the whole, at the default tech level you have now, railguns are probably a better option.
 Note that if the ship is faster than the racial tracking speed, then you can build a fire control that matches ship speed and the railguns gain relative to gauss weapons.
 As the game goes on and you research higher levels of gauss ROF, those weapons gain a clear advantage.
 To a very rough approximation, a single shot from a turreted gauss cannon is equivalent to 4 from a railgun, and with ROF 4 and above, the gauss turret is the clear winner for effective shots per HS.5

 It's also worth taking a brief digression into fire control.
 Besides making sure the tracking rate is matched to the rate of the weapon, you should also pay attention to the range, balancing hit rate with the size and cost of the fire control.
 In the early game, this can be quite important.
 Point defense takes place at 10,000 km, so going from a 32,000 km FC to a 16,000 km FC could cut effectiveness by almost 50%.
 On the other hand, bigger FCs do cost more and take up more space.
 This is probably something to play around with using prototypes before you commit, at least in the early game.
 Later on, as the base FC range rises, the benefits of overranging FC become less important.
 Another note is that back in the days of VB6 Aurora, it was my standard practice to fit every gauss turret with its own FC.
 This was because each FC could only shoot at one target per turn, and there was considerable risk that an FC with multiple turrets would kill a salvo with the first turret, leaving the others inactive.6 This changed in C#, and while I'd still emphasize the importance of multiple FCs on any warship, there's not really any need for 1:1, which also lets you build bigger and better FCs.